Laminating film for protection, looks and feel

 Thermal laminating film – Dry bonding

-A thermal laminating film (also known as hot film) is coated with an adhesive or resin which has a low melting point.
+In a thermal lamination film application (also known as hot film application) the substrate is coated with an adhesive or resin which has a low melting point.
 This allows the film to be applied using merely heat and pressure.
-These films use dry bonding, meaning that the adhesive is activated prior to combining the substrates to be bonded.
+Dry bonding is used in thermal lamination film application, meaning that the adhesive is activated prior to combining the substrates to be bonded.

 Thermal laminating films are available in different finishes ranging from matte to high gloss depending on the material the film is made of.
 Thermal films exist as BOPP and PET films , as will be explained later on.
-Thermal lamination films are used for example to laminate book covers, magazines, diaries and other printed and unprinted paper products.
+Thermal lamination films are used for example in book laminating film applications and to laminate magazines, diaries and other printed and unprinted paper products.

 Wet lamination films – Wet bonding